 BJ Marraccini – Communications Director

-BJ grew up skiing in Pittsburgh and moved to Colorado in the mid-90′s.
-A member of the American Avalanche Association with advanced training from Alpine World Ascents and Silverton Avalanche School, BJ is an avid split-boarder and also is stoked on trail running, XC mountain biking and map collecting.
-A GIS & mapping nerd by day, as Communications Director BJ oversees our web presence, member communications and other key initiatives. email@example.com
+BJ grew up skiing in Pittsburgh and moved to Colorado in the mid-90’s.
+An affiliate-member of the American Avalanche Association with advanced training from Alpine World Ascents and Silverton Avalanche School, BJ is an avid splitboarder and is stoked on trail running and map collecting.
+When he’s not overseeing our web presence, member communications and other key initiatives, BJ works as a geospatial professional in Boulder. email@example.com